Tribute to Roger & Phyllis Kesseler

 and the Kesseler Family

 The Kesseler family has been giving back to their alma mater, the Crawford AuSable School District, for years.

 George, Roger, Jim and Tom — the sons of Jerome and Loretta Kesseler — established two endowed scholarships in memory of their parents in 1997.

 Roger and his wife Phyllis took their philanthropy to an astoundingly generous level when, in 1999, they established the Kesseler Centralis Scholarship.
 Each year the award gives one GHS graduate a four-year full-ride scholarship to Central Michigan University.

 The family also made a major donation to the CASD to complete the high school’s weight room – dedicated in 2008 and named “The Kesseler Family Fitness Center” to recognize their generosity.

-And in 2017 Roger and Phyllis donated to the CAEEF at the summa cum laude level, giving them naming rights for the GHS cafeteria.
+Roger and Phyllis, along with their family, donated to CAEEF at the "summa cum laude level," giving them naming rights for the GHS Cafeteria.